 Flossing and water flossers- What you need to know

-The importance of brushing twicw daily has been reinforced time and again but the oft ignored but important aspect of maintaining oral hygiene is flossing around your teeth.
-Here we will discuss the common queries and help you choose the floss that is best for your oral health.
+The importance of brushing twice daily is reinforced time and again but many often ignore the important aspect of maintaining oral hygiene around the teeth through another important medium: dental floss.
+Though a second fiddle to brushing, there are many types of teeth floss, and below you will get all the information you’ll need to help you choose the best dental floss for your oral health.

 What is flossing?

-Flossing is cleaning around the neck of your teeth below the gum line.
-Floss may either be in the form of a string which you need to gently insert between your teeth and move in back and forth direction while maintain contact with the surface of the tooth, or it may be a water flosser or water pik which is the mechanized version where the flossing action is provided by a high speed water jet.
-These are also called as oral irrigation devices or oral irrigators.
+Flossing means to clean the neck of your teeth, below the gum line.
+The floss may come either in the form of a string, which you gently insert between your teeth and move in a back and forth direction while maintaining contact with the surface of the tooth, or it may be a water flosser or water floss pick, a mechanized version where the flossing action is provided by a high-speed water jet.
+These are also called oral irrigation devices or oral irrigators.